How to Certify on IronMind’s No. 2, No. 2.5, No. 3, No. 3.5, or No. 4 Captains of Crush Grippers

 Confirm your scheduled certification attempt date with IronMind.In order to maintain the integrity of the certification, IronMind will select a referee in your area to witness and verify your ability to close the CoC® gripper per our rules.
 We will introduce you to your referee so that the two of you can arrange a mutually convenient time and place to get together.
 IronMind will send your referee a gripper that will be opened on the spot for your official attempt.
 We expect the certification attempt take place within a reasonable amount of time, such as within a few days of when your referee has been identified, so please do not contact us unless you are fully prepared and can schedule your official attempt promptly.

-Send a photo of yourself to IronMind.Your referee will return the completed form to IronMind and you will need to send us a photo of yourself that you can take right after your official, successful attempt.
-A high quality waist-up photo is prefered.
+Send a photo of yourself and a short bioto IronMind.Your referee will return the completed form to IronMind, and you will need to send us a photo of yourself that you can take right after your official, successful attempt.
+A high quality waist-up photo is prefered: nothing fancy is required, so maybe just hold the CoC gripper you conquered, and feel free to include your referee if you would like to.

 Thank your referee.Make arrangements to meet your referee at a time and place that is convenient for him/her.
 Remember, he/she is taking his/her own time to help you get certified.
 It should go without saying that civil behavior and good sportsmanship are expected—a serious breach of protocol is the basis for suspension or disqualification at any time.